Romaixn/habitica-party-up/README.md

 - `api-user`: Your Habitica API user ID.
 - `api-key`: Your Habitica API key.
 - `min-lvl`: Min level of users to invite to party.
 Default to 0 (invite everybody).
 - `language`: Language of users to invite to party.
-Default is all languages.
+Default is all languages (can be something like "fr" / "en" / "zh", etc.).
+- `only-active`: Only invite active users to party, based on an algorithm.
+Default is false.

 ### Using Command-Line Flags